hirotakan/RefreshControlKit/README.md

 ## Creating custom RefreshControlView

+[`RefreshControl`](https://github.com/hirotakan/RefreshControlKit/blob/master/Sources/RefreshControl.swift) height depends on the height of the custom view.

-In order to create a custom view, the following conditions must be met.
+To create a custom view, the following conditions must be met.

 - Be a subclass of `UIView`
 - Conforms to [`RefreshControlView`](https://github.com/hirotakan/RefreshControlKit/blob/master/Sources/RefreshControlView.swift)